mrvee-qC-bee/NSQI_May_2023/README.md

 # NSQI_May_2023

 Welcome to the **NQCH Softserve Incubator Qiskit Workshop repository**!
-This repository contains all the materials and resources for the Day 1 of the workshop track, which will be held on 22 May 2023 at National University of Singapore, QEP Teaching lab.
+This repository contains all the materials and resources for the Day 1 of the workshop track, which will be held on 22 May, 2023 at National University of Singapore, QEP Teaching lab.

 # Prerequisites
 To attend the workshop here are some recommended prerequisites to help you get started: